vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 - Log in to the vSphere Client for the vCenter Server instance on which the previous version is running and on which you deployed the new version.
 - Power on the new version of the vSphere Integrated Containers appliance and wait for it to initialize.
 Initialization can take a few minutes.

-    **IMPORTANT**: After the new appliance has initialized not go to the Getting Started page of the appliance.
+    **IMPORTANT**: After the new appliance has initialized, do not go to the Getting Started page of the appliance.
 Logging in to the Getting Started page for the first time initializes the appliance.
 Initialization is only applicable to new installations and causes upgraded appliances not to function correctly.
 - Do not power off the older version of the appliance.

 **Procedure**